e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_MACOS_RECOMMENDED.md

 ![inst12](./gitimg/windows/16_getbinary.png)

-2. If you download a file like `HipparchiaGoServer-1.1.0-darwin-amd64.zip`, it needs to be UNZIPPED.
+2. If you download a file like `HipparchiaGoServer-2.0.1-darwin-amd64.zip`, it needs to be UNZIPPED.
 Double-clicking will do that.
-You will then see something like `HipparchiaGoServer-1.1.0-darwin-amd64` in the same folder.
+You will then see something like `HipparchiaGoServer-2.0.1-darwin-amd64` in the same folder.

-3. This file *might* need to be RENAMED: `HipparchiaGoServer-1.1.0-darwin-amd64` --> `HipparchiaGoServer`
+3. This file *might* need to be RENAMED: `HipparchiaGoServer-2.0.1-darwin-amd64` --> `HipparchiaGoServer`

 ---

 ### [C] the first launch of `HipparchiaGoServer`: loading `hipparchiaDB` into `PostgreSQL`

 0. You need to have the DATA available.
 [The data needs to come from a `pg_dump` of a working `HipparchiaGoServer` installation.
-If a working installation executes `HipparchiaGoServer -ex`, it will generate a valid `hDB` folder.]
+If a working installation executes `HipparchiaGoServer -ex`, it will generate a valid `HGDBArchive` folder.]
-   The data *must* reside in a folder named `hDB`.
+   The data *must* reside in a folder named `HGDBArchive`.
 This folder has to be in the same folder as `HipparchiaGoServer`.
-Note that `hdb` ≠ `hDB`.
    You can (re)move the data folder after you have successfully installed the data into the database.

+NB: The data will already be available if you build the database yourself with `HipparchiaGoBuilder`.
+And several of the steps below will be skipped.
+But building and running `HipparchiaGoBuilder` is beyond the scope of these instructions.
 ![inst02](./gitimg/macos_posgresapp/04_data_is_ready.png)

 1. macOS has been locking down access to `unsigned` applications from `unknown developers`.
 This is a good thing in general, but not in this case.
 You need to force the system to trust the application.
 This can only be done via `Terminal.app`.
 So here we go...
 Launch `Terminal.app` (which can be found in `/Applications/Utilities`)